mingmingwon/efresh-helper-webpack-plugin/README.md

 # Features

 - Using `visibilitychange` API, see details at [MDN](https://developer.mozilla.org/zh-CN/docs/Web/API/Page_Visibility_API) and its [compatibility](https://caniuse.com/?search=visibilitychange).
 It is more in line with our expectations.
-- Desktop pages will show refresh popup at right-bottom corner, mobile pages will refresh the page without any reminding.
-Pages embedded in iframe usually won't effective as mentioned in MDN article above.
+- Normal desktop pages will show refresh popup at right-bottom corner and fresh by clicking refresh button, iframe desktop pages have an `iframe` option to show refresh popup or refresh directly without any reminding.
+Mobile pages will refresh directly without any reminding.
+Pages visibility states embedded in iframe are the same as parent document.
-- When page becomes hidden, cancel request if it is not completed, do nothing if request is completed.
-When page becomes visible, throttle to avoid fetching interface frequently, do nothing if refresh popup exists already.
+- When page becomes `hidden`, cancel request if it is not completed, do nothing if request is completed.
+When page becomes `visible`, throttle to avoid fetching interface frequently, do nothing if refresh popup exists already.
 - None dependency, none invasion, and simple compression.

 # Install